redox-os/book/src/ch12-05-filing-issues.md

 # GitLab Issues

-GitLab issues are a somewhat formal way to communicate with fellow Redox devs, but better for problems that cannot be quickly resolved.
+GitLab issues are a somewhat formal way to communicate with fellow Redox developers, but better for problems that cannot be quickly resolved.
 Issues are a good way to discuss specific features in detail or file bug reports, but if you want a quick response, using the chat is probably better.

 If you haven't joined the chat yet, you should (if at all interested in contributing)!